parnitha2027/High-Speed-TIA-Photodetector/Simulation/README.md

 # Simulation and Design Verification

-## 1. Why did we simulate the TIA?
+## What is the purpose of the simulation stage?

 We already decided that our TIA needs to work at high frequency, around the 120 MHz target.